kavishgr/getghrel/README.md

 ### Download Found Assets

-To download the found assets and keep the binaries in a temporary folder (which is `/tmp/getghrel` by default), simply use the '-download' flag:
+To download the found assets and keep the binaries in a temporary folder (which is `/tmp/getghrel` by default), simply use the `-download` flag:

 ```sh
 # List of URLS found with -list